vegarsti/vegardstikbakke.com/content/blog/new-site-2025.md

 If you're interested, you can see the full session [here](/prompts-for-new-site/initial.txt).

-## More sessions

-I then iterated on the functionality in a few more sessions, and you can browse those here:
+## Adding more functionality

-One really useful capability to install is a headless browser so I installed Puppeteer as described [here](https://github.com/jaenster/puppeteer-mcp-claude).
+One really useful capability for the agent to have is being able to browse websites in a headless browser, so I installed Puppeteer as described [here](https://github.com/jaenster/puppeteer-mcp-claude).
-In one session I asked it to tweak the styling to look more like a blog I like:
+In one session I asked it to tweak the styling:

 > I want the blog post page to look more like https://macwright.com/writing.
 > It should have two columns: Blog post title and date.
 The link to the blog